 Process for developing SDG indicator 2.4.1

-Led by FAO in collaboration with the Global Strategy to improve Agricultural and Rural Statistics (GSARS), work progressed through 2015 - 18 to establish a methodology to measure progress towards achieving Target 2.4.
-A two-page methodology note was endorsed by the IAEG-SDG in March 2016.
-The methodological note described, in broad terms, an approach to the measurement of this indicator of which the most challenging aspect is the definition of productive and sustainable agriculture.
+Led by FAO and in collaboration with the Global Strategy to improve Agricultural and Rural Statistics (GSARS), work progressed through 2015 - 18 to establish a methodology to measure progress towards achieving Target 2.4.
+A two-page methodology note, endorsed by the IAEG-SDG in March 2016, described, in broad terms an approach to the measurement of this indicator of which the most challenging aspect is the definition of productive and sustainable agriculture.

-Through 2016 research focused on a broad ranging literature review on Frameworks and Methods for Measuring and Monitoring Sustainable Agriculture (Hayati, 2017) conducted by the GSARS.
-A key aspect of all approaches to measuring sustainable agriculture is the recognition that sustainability is a multi-dimensional concept, and that these multiple dimensions need to be reflected in the construction of the indicator.
+Through 2016 research focused on a broad ranging literature review on “Frameworks and Methods for Measuring and Monitoring Sustainable Agriculture” (Hayati, 2017) conducted by the GSARS.
+A key aspect of all approaches to measuring sustainable agriculture is the recognition that sustainability is a multi-dimensional concept, which therefore need to be reflected in the construction of the indicator.

 A technical meeting was convened in December 2016 involving a number of experts in sustainable agriculture to establish priority areas for measurement for indicator 2.4.1.
-The results of that meeting were drawn together to complete a first draft of the methodological paper.
+The results were drawn together to complete a first draft of the methodological paper.
 That draft was presented to the February 2017 meeting of the Scientific Advisory Committee (SAC) of the GSARS.

-Utilizing their feedback, an updated draft was completed to support discussion at an Expert Group Meeting (EGM) on indicator 2.4.1 held in Rome from 3-5 April, 2017.
-The EGM gathered agriculture statisticians from eight countries across all regions, civil society and private sector representatives, as well as thematic experts from academia and from FAO Technical Departments.
+Utilizing their feedback, an updated draft was completed to support discussion at an Expert Group Meeting (EGM) held in Rome from 3-5 April, 2017.
+The EGM gathered agricultural statisticians from eight countries in all regions, civil society and private sector representatives, as well as thematic experts from academia and from FAO Technical Departments.
 The purpose of the EGM was to review the methodology developed and to provide guidance on the approach, the dimensions, themes and sub-indicators offered for discussion, as well as the modalities to construct Indicator 2.4.1.

 A key aspect in the development of the method was the selection of relevant themes, sub-indicators and the sustainability criteria for each sub-indicator.
 Following the EGM, detailed descriptions of methods for sub-indicators across all three dimensions of sustainability – economic, environmental and social – were developed and the methodological document was further refined.
 On the basis of research and discussion, in particular involving engagement with thematic experts, a set of documents was developed to support desk testing of the indicator in selected countries.